-• The database LOGARCHMETH1 configuration parameter must be set to LOGRETAIN or DISK: <path>.
+- If Replication Agent is installed on Solaris, AIX or HP Itanium, a 64-bit IBM DB2 Universal Database instance must be configured.
+This can be a server or client instance. - The database LOGARCHMETH1 configuration parameter must be set to LOGRETAIN or DISK:<path>.
 Here, <path> is a directory to which logs are archived.
 This enables archive logging in place of circular logging.
-To determine the LOGARCHMETH1 setting, use the following UDB command:
+To determine the LOGARCHMETH1 setting, use the following IBM DB2 Universal Database command:

+'''

 get db cfg for <db-alias>

+'''

-- The UDB connectivity autocommit parameter must be turned on (automcommit=1).
+- The IBM DB2 Universal Database connectivity autocommit parameter must be turned on (automcommit=1).
 The autocommit parameter is specified in the DB2 call level interface (CLI) configuration file for the primary database.
 If the autocommit parameter is not turned on, a deadlock problem can occur. - On Windows, the file is:

+'''

 %DB2DIR%\sqllib\db2cli.ini

+'''

-Here, %DB2DIR% is the path to the UDB client installation
+Here, %DB2DIR% is the path to the IBM DB2 Universal Database client installation